Microbiology in Depth

 Quantal Bioscience offers a revolution in STEM engagement that is truly unique in Australia…

-Ready for 2018, Quantal Bioscience is launching our new Microbiology in Depth programs, providing research teaching frameworks to support teachers and students undertaking depth studies as part of the new Stage 6 curriculum.
+Our new Microbiology in Depth programs provide research teaching frameworks to support teachers and students undertaking depth studies as part of the new Stage 6 curriculum.

-Quantal’s Microbiology In Depth programs are constructed on a core of scientific content and microbiological skills that then provide a flexible framework in which students are able to conduct individual or collaborative Practical Investigations that will meet the minimum 15 hour in-class time requirements for both Year 11 and Year 12.
 Our Microbiology in Depth programs provide considerable benefit to teachers, making possible large numbers of unique depth studies within a class, while allowing management of these within a single, rich overarching context.
-Explicit teaching of a core of subject material facilitates the assessment of required Knowledge and Understanding outcome(s).
+Explicit teaching of a core of subject material facilitates the assessment of required Knowledge and Understanding learning outcome(s).
 With this foundation knowledge in hand, students are well supported to undertake their Stage 6 depth studies as theme-focused Practical Investigations and demonstrate their skills in Working Scientifically.

 Each Microbiology In Depth base package is comprised of:

-- 15 h lesson plan – mini-lectures, experimental core and practical investigations
+- Suggested 15 h and 30 h lesson plans incorporating mini-lectures, mini-practicums, practical investigations and assessments

 - Primary scientific literature reference list